by Steve Horn

 On appeal, the State argued that the district court erroneously concluded that the nature of the charges, “no matter how serious the crime,” are “never sufficient” to prove a defendant’s future dangerousness and thus denial of pretrial release.
 The Supreme Court observed that is one reasonable interpretation of the district court’s ruling.
 However, another reasonable interpretation is that it did consider the seriousness of the charges and nevertheless concluded that certain conditions of release could still reasonably protect the community.

-New Mexico law provides that bail may be denied by a court if the State proves “by clear and convincing evidence” that the ...
+New Mexico law provides that bail may be denied by a court if the State proves “by clear and convincing evidence” that the defendant poses ...

 by Dale Chappell